-2nd Catholics who are participating members of a North Deanery Catholic parish and have attended the parish elementary school for no less than the sixth, seventh and eighth grades unless they moved into the Indianapolis area during those three years.
+2nd Catholic students who are participating members of a North Deanery parish and attended North Deanery school for no less than the sixth, seventh, and eighth grades unless they moved into the Indianapolis area during those three years.
 Participation is defined by each parish.

-Catholics who are participating members of a North Deanery Catholic parish and have attended the parish elementary school for less than the sixth, seventh and eighth grades.
+Catholic students who are participating members of a North Deanery parish and have attended North Deanery school for less than the sixth, seventh, and eighth grades.
 Participation is defined by each parish.

-4th Non-Catholic students who have attended North Deanery Catholic elementary schools for no less than the 6th, 7th, and 8th grades unless they moved into the Indianapolis area during those three years.
+4th Non-Catholic students who have attended North Deanery Catholic elementary school for no less than the sixth, seventh, and eighth grades unless they moved into the Indianapolis area during those three years.
+Or Catholic students who are participating members of a North Deanery parish who do not attend a North Deanery grade school.
+Participation is defined by each parish.